Top Rated Things to Do

 3. Bangkok Art Biennale: The Bangkok Art Biennale is a contemporary art exhibition that takes place every two years in Bangkok.
 During the low season, you can explore the various art installations and exhibitions without the usual crowds.
 It’s a great opportunity to immerse yourself in the local art scene and discover emerging artists.

-See also Cooking up a Holiday in Bangkok: A Culinary Adventure
+See also Exploring Bangkok: A Solo Female Adventure

 Discovering Bangkok’s Art Scene: Museums and Galleries to Visit During Low Season